dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-Yellow.md

 * Sees life as an experience to be enjoyed
 * Flashy (racehorse rather then plowhorse)
 * Adventurous and daring

-**As a friend**

-* Exciting and fun to be with (never dull or boring)
-* Often places friend before family
-* Forgiving of self and others
-* Lively and entertaining
-* Vulnerable, innocent, and trusting
-* Endearing
-* Willing to free up schedule in order to play

 ## Limitations
 **As an individual**